OpenFlashlightPlatform/ArduinoCore-samd/bootloaders/bluesun/README.md

 The following pins are used by the program :
 PA25 : input/output (USB DP)
 PA24 : input/output (USB DM)
-PA11 : input (USART RX)
-PA10 : output (USART TX)

-The application board shall avoid driving the PA25, PA24, PB23 and PB22 signals while the boot program is running (after a POR for example).
+PA17 : GP3 enter bootloader

 **Clock system**

 CPU runs at 48MHz from Generic Clock Generator 0 on DFLL48M.

-Generic Clock Generator 1 is using external 32kHz oscillator and is the source of DFLL48M.
+Generic Clock Generator 1 is using internal Ultra Low Power 32 khz oscillator.

 USB and USART are using Generic Clock Generator 0 also.